top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_0_duckiebot_parts_c0.md

 # Acquiring the parts for the Duckiebot `C0` {#acquiring-parts-c0}

 The trip begins with acquiring the parts.
 Here, we provide a link to all bits and pieces that are needed to build a Duckiebot, along with their price tag.
+If you are wondering what is the difference between different Duckiebot configurations, read [this](#duckiebot-configurations).

 In general, keep in mind that: